Jack Murphy (Irish politician): Canada

 "It's true Jack had a colourful past, but the great thing about Canada was that at that time they didn't hold sins committed in the "old world" against you.
 In the final analysis I think the most people there recognised right away that regardless of his political background Jack was an honest man, with an excellent work ethic and a real craftsman who held his own work and that of others to very high standards.
 In fact once word got out about his experience and skills, he became very much sought after by the staff and regulars alike because of his first rate advice on any building project or maintenance of houses.
 And of course he was a terrific speaker and debater, and unlike many he was good company no matter on which side of the political debate you stood.
 So despite the stiff initial opposition to him from some quarters, eventually everyone came around and he became very popular."

 Murphy made a number of other friends while in Regina including Al Thompson, who was from a very old famous building company family, and was married into the Lavery family who had very strong attachments to Ireland.
 He was also a friend of Arthur Lavery who later returned to Ireland and became a solicitor.
 After a number of years, due to homesickness, Murphy returned with his family to Ireland as the economic situation in his native country had improved and there was more opportunities for work than existed in 1959 when emigration was at its peak.

 Return to Ireland

 Murphy returned to Ireland with his family in 1964.
 He lived for a short spell in Dublin's York Street before moving out to the suburbs of Coolock, on the north side of Dublin City.
 He continued working as a carpenter on various building sites around Dublin.
-His last place of employment was at Cadburys in Coolock.
+His last place of employment was at Cadbury's in Coolock.
 He worked there until 1982 when he took ill.
 He died on 11 July 1984, aged 64 years.